Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 "Nah.
 For real though, he’s just a huge gullible puppy.
 Tell me that ain’t gonna be fun!
 He’s got that extra retarded blank grin all the Joe have, too.
 Even more retarded ‘cuz he’s getting *laid."*

-"At least somebody on this fuckin’ ship is…" Centopani muttered.
+"At least somebody on this fuckin’ ship is..."
+Centopani muttered.

 And that, right there, was the sum of their problems.
 They were bored out of their fucking *skulls.* There were no real facilities onboard to do anything useful, and they were only barely running guard shifts because it was a civilian vessel and the Captain was retarded.
-All they could do was sit around, do their PT, study PME bullshit…
+All they could do was sit around, do their PT, study PME bullshit...

 They’d watched all the good movies.
 The civilians didn’t like what they wanted to watch so they consistently got voted down - when the civilians weren’t being all sorts of weird to them.
 It was either "thank you for your service" bullshit, or they’d shy away with dark whispers.
 No middle ground.